ExchangeUnion/Raiden-ERC20-Swap-PoC/INSTALLATION.md

 <h2> Dependencies </h2>

 * You will either need [Go-ethereum](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) or [Parity](https://github.com/paritytech/parity#simple-one-line-installer-for-mac-and-ubuntu).
-We will be using the Parity client in this guide, just because it seems nobody did this so far. :smirk:
+We will be using the Parity client in this guide, as there are plenty of Go-ethereum guides out there!

-* If you are planning to build Raiden from source, as we'll do in this guide- You need to have `solc`- The Ethereum's solidity compiler installed.
+* If you are planning to build Raiden from source, as we'll do in this guide - You'll need to have `solc`- The Ethereum's solidity compiler installed.
   Refer to [this](http://solidity.readthedocs.io/en/latest/installing-solidity.html) documentation for the installation steps.

 * You will also need to install the [system dependencies of pythapp](https://github.com/ethereum/pyethapp/#installation-on-ubuntudebian)